qgis/QGIS-Enhancement-Proposals/qep-414-server-oapif-jsonfg-flatgeobuf.md

 Other OAPIF implementations already support these formats (e.g. MapServer, GeoServer, ldproxy), and adding them to QGIS Server would make it more competitive and attractive to users who need these formats.

+QGIS WFS/OAPIF client already supports JSON-FG and FlatGeobuf, so adding support for these formats in QGIS Server would allow to have a complete end-to-end support for these formats in QGIS.

 For JSON-FG quoting https://docs.ogc.org/DRAFTS/21-045.html: